 And NO, I have not mastered any of that.
 If I had, I wouldn’t still be here. ;>)

 Nor do I expect to master all that in this lifetime.
 I don’t believe anyone does.
 But I do enjoy the evidence that my beliefs form a solid foundation that supports me – no matter what’s happening.

 Thanks for reading!
 Now, if you choose to read the books in the Burnout to Bliss series*, you’ll understand how those beliefs were galvanized and why I’m no longer a seeker as I was when that story of my awakening experience (told over 3 books) happened almost 30 years ago.
 Till next time…

 Rethinking the Law of Attraction.
 This link goes to a page about the book: description, reader’s comments, links to recordings of the talk at the metaphysical church and a radio interview, and links to buy the book.

-(Book 1) Burnout is the story of a workaholic who experienced “dark night of the soul” or existential crisis.
-The tale begins with a murder that happened while she was lecturing.
-It relates all the ways the author sought relief – from self-medication (alcohol, drugs, and men) to psychics to counseling and psychiatry.
+Book 1 tells the story of a workaholic who experienced existential crisis.
+The tale begins with her murder while she was lecturing.
+It relates all the ways the she sought relief – from self-medication (alcohol, drugs, and men) to psychics to counseling and psychiatry.
 And it shows how real healing began when the author camped with shamans in a culture vastly different from her own.

 The first get away from that extreme situation was to a “sanctuary” in California as related in Book 2, CYCLING in the CITY.
-That get-away apparently was presented simply to heal myself enough to take the next step.
+The Universe presented that get-away apparently so I could heal myself enough to take the next step.